TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 ## **Additional Agreements**

 Include any other important agreements the team decides upon.
-Below are some suggestions:

 ## **Team Member Signatures**

-By typing out names below, we acknowledge that we have read, understand, and agree to abide by the terms of this Teamwork Contract.
+By typing our names below, we acknowledge that we have read, understand, and agree to abide by the terms of this Teamwork Contract.

-Team Member Names
+[List all student names here]